JeromeVaglienti/RaidTheDungeon/README.md

 Destroy all these monsters in your path, some may be more difficult than others, but don't lose sight of the main goal.
 To defeat Razar himself.

+This project was carried out during my first year of study at the school Créajeux (https://www.creajeux.fr/) in 9 weeks with C language and CSFML library.

 ### [Trailer](https://www.youtube.com/watch?v=Z1CCCZI_Qwk)